AndyWolfNo1/bankier_up_or_down/README.md

-" program do lajkowania pedalskiego forum"
+" program do lajkowania forum"